Hermann Göring: Early Nazi career

 Meanwhile, personal problems continued to multiply for Göring.
 By 1925, Carin's mother was ill.
 The Görings—with difficulty—raised the money in the spring of 1925 for a journey to Sweden via Austria, Czechoslovakia, Poland and Danzig (now Gdańsk).
 Göring had become a violent morphine addict; Carin's family were shocked by his deterioration.
 Carin, who was ill with epilepsy and a weak heart, had to allow the doctors to take charge of Göring; her son was taken by his father.
-Göring was certified a dangerous drug addict and was placed in Långbro Asylum on 1 September 1925 after he had violently attacked a nurse who had refused his request for morphine.
+Göring was certified as a dangerous drug addict and was placed in Långbro Asylum on 1 September 1925 after he had violently attacked a nurse who had refused his request for morphine.
 He was violent to the point where he had to be confined in a straitjacket, but his psychiatrist felt he was sane; the condition was caused solely by the morphine.
 Weaned off the drug, he left the facility briefly, but had to return for further treatment.
 He returned to Germany when an amnesty was declared in 1927 and resumed working in the aircraft industry.
 Carin Göring, ill with epilepsy and tuberculosis, died of heart failure on 17 October 1931.